-Dr. Amanda Hahn-Ketter is a neuropsychologist specializing in assessment, diagnosis, and treatment planning for individuals across the lifespan with known or suspected brain dysfunction.
+Dr. Amanda Hahn-Ketter is a board certified neuropsychologist specializing in assessment, diagnosis, and treatment planning for individuals across the lifespan with known or suspected brain dysfunction.
 She also provides brief cognitive rehabilitation to help individuals compensate for and cope with cognitive difficulties.

 Dr. HK’s background entails extensive clinical experience across medical and mental health settings where she developed a passion for helping patients address neurocognitive issues.
 Her past and current research is focused on investigating the long-term neuropsychological and emotional outcomes of acquired brain injury and other neurological disorders.